 During summer sessions, our interns are expected to work a minimum of 35 hours per week.
 For fall and spring sessions, we ask for a 16-hour per week minimum commitment for law students and a 10-hour minimum commitment from non-law students.

 Our internships are unpaid, but we may be able to provide limited stipends to directly-impacted interns on a case-by-case basis.
-All internships take place at our San Francisco office.
+All internships take place at our Oakland office.

 LSPC offers 3 intern sessions each year: